 Koala’s can often be found high in the gum trees around Port Macquarie, however if you want a closer look you can visit the local Koala Hospital, or have a cuddle at the Billabong Koala and Wildlife Park.
 If you just love nature, Port Macquarie and the surrounding region has breathtaking walks along the beautiful coastline and through scenic rainforests.

 Food & Ent

 For your convenience, our roomy kitchens are fully equipped with a refrigerator, microwave, cooktop and oven, crockery and cutlery — everything you need to prepare a delicious meal.
 Dine in, order take-away, barbecue — or, if you prefer, stroll a short distance to sample the cuisine of some of Port Macquarie’s most popular restaurants and take aways.
 The restaurants and bistros of Port Macquarie offer something for every taste, from international cuisine to the freshest seafood in the world.

 Warning: there are so many great places to eat in Port Macquarie that you may find it hard to settle on one.

 Here are a few suggestions...

 Located just 50 metres from Beachside, serving Sicilian inspired pasta and woodfired pizza.
 Dine in or take away.

-Located just 60 metres from Beachside, serving breakfast, vegan-friendly dishes, sweets and lots more.
+Located just 60 metres from Beachside, serving breakfast, sweets and lots more.